-ARM and Thumb are registered trademarks of Advanced RISC Machines Ltd. EmbeddedICE is a trademark of Advanced RISC Machines Ltd. OCDemon is a trademark of Macraigor Systems LLC. mC/OS-II is a trademark of Micrium, Inc. CMX-RTX is a trademark of CMX Systems, Inc. ThreadX is a trademark of Express Logic.
+ARM and Thumb are registered trademarks of Advanced RISC Machines Ltd. EmbeddedICE is a trademark of Advanced RISC Machines Ltd. OCDemon is a trademark of Macraigor Systems LLC. uC/OS-II and uC/OS-III are trademarks of Micrium, Inc. CMX-RTX is a trademark of CMX Systems, Inc. ThreadX is a trademark of Express Logic.
 RTXC is a trademark of Quadros Systems.
 Fusion is a trademark of Unicoi Systems.